Blizzard hits California and Nevada, shutting interstate and leaving thousands without power

 "It's certainly just about as bad as it gets in terms of the snow totals and the winds," Churchill said.
 "It doesn't get much worse than that."

+Earlier, the weather service warned that blowing snow was creating "extremely dangerous to impossible" driving conditions, with wind gusts in the high mountains at more than 100 mph.

+Avalanche danger was "high to extreme" in backcountry areas through Sunday evening throughout the central Sierra and greater Lake Tahoe area, the weather service said.

-A tornado touched down Friday afternoon in Madera County and caused some damage to an elementary school, said Andy Bollenbacher, a meteorologist with the National Weather Service Hanford.
+A tornado Friday afternoon in Madera County, California, caused some damage to an elementary school, said Andy Bollenbacher, a meteorologist with the National Weather Service in Hanford.

-Some of the ski resorts that shut down Friday said they planned to remain closed on Saturday to dig out with an eye on reopening Sunday, but most said they would wait to provide updates Saturday morning.
+Some ski resorts shut down Friday and were digging out Saturday with an eye toward reopening Sunday.

-Palisades Tahoe, the largest resort on the north end of Tahoe and site of the 1960 Winter Olympics, said it hoped to reopen some of the Palisades slopes at the lowest elevation on Saturday but would close all chairlifts for the second day at neighboring Alpine Meadows due to forecasts of "heavy snow and winds over 100 mph."
+Palisades Tahoe, the largest resort on the north end of Tahoe and site of the 1960 Winter Olympics, closed all chairlifts Saturday due to snow, wind and low visibility.

-"We have had essential personnel on-hill all day, performing control work, maintaining access roads, and digging out chairlifts, but based on current conditions, if we are able to open at all, there will be significant delays," Palisades Tahoe said Friday on X, formerly known as Twitter.
+Other areas closed Saturday included Sugar Bowl, Boreal and Sierra.
+Heavenly Mountain Resort planned to open late with limited operations.

 The storm began barreling into the region on Thursday.
 A blizzard warning through Sunday morning covers a 300-mile stretch of the mountains.